 Gabriele: I thought it would be interesting to transmit the way that I would draw a masterpiece!
 We discuss techniques, details, and methods of drawing.
 To my great delight I always learn a lot from my students and their interpretations too.

-Of which art institutions in Munich are you a member of?
+Which art institutions in Munich are you members of?

 Goswin: We are members of museums such as the Pinakothek, the Haus der Kunst, and the Kunstakademie and we regularly visit galleries in Munich as well as art fairs and auctions.
 We are also members of the Metropolitan Museum and MOMA in New York, amongst others.

 I am curious about the photographs in your living room.
 Is there a reason you have given this corner an Asian touch?
 Who is the artist?

 Gabriele: There is no particular reason for the Asian touch.
 We just immediately fell in love with Roland Fischer’s ZuZu—the piece dominated a show at a New York gallery.
 And Izima Kaorou’s photo series, How would you like to be found, when you are dead? also really stood out in the same gallery.

 We would love to hear about your experience of working with artists, can you tell us more about fostering relationships with artists?

 Goswin: We generally meet at shows or get into contact with them on the recommendation of other artists, gallerists, professors, and sometimes simply discover them for ourselves.
 We might visit their studio, discuss their work and give feedback.
 We recommend them to others as much as possible and help them find ways of supporting themselves financially.
 Materials are sometimes expensive and living costs are also an issue.

 What’s the idea behind the painted book covers in your library corner?